1978 OG LA Punk Rock

 Fear’s Lee Ving and the Mau Mau’s Rick Wilder and the Hong Kong Cafe 12/31/80.
 Photo by Edward Colver.

 On New Year’s Eve of 1980, the Mau Maus played main support to Fear at the last night of the first wave of shows at the Hong Kong Café.
-Also on the bill were the Circle Jerks and Angry Samoans, and one of the ensuing punk rock riots was a fitting end to a legendary run of shows at the club.
+Also on the bill were the Circle Jerks and Angry Samoans, and the ensuing punk rock riot was a fitting end to a legendary run of shows at the club.
 Now, PBS has done an episode of Artbound featuring the Hong Kong Café and its running battle with the competing Madam Wong’s Restaurant.
 The following is part of the episode’s preview.

 Mau Maus and Punk Rock Riots